microsoft/napajs/docs/api/memory.md

 It gets a string type identifier for the allocator, which will be useful during debugging purpose.

 ## <a name="allocatordebugger"></a> Interface `AllocatorDebugger`
-`AllocatorDebugger` extends interface `Allocator`, with a readonly property `debugInfo` to expose debug information.
+`AllocatorDebugger` extends interface `Allocator`, with a member function `getDebugInfo` to expose debug information.
 Basically an allocator debugger will use a pass-in allocator for memory allocation, meanwhile intercepting it to keep track of allocation count and size.

 ### <a name="allocatordebugger-getdebuginfo"></a> allocatorDebugger.getDebugInfo(): string
 It gets the debug information for allocation.
+Implementations of interface `AllocatorDebugger` can have different schema on debug info.

 ## <a name="debugallocator"></a> debugAllocator(allocator: Allocator): AllocatorDebugger
 It returns a simple allocator debugger, which returns debug information like below: